 Overdose of metformin hydrochloride has occurred, including ingestion of amounts greater than 50 grams.
 Hypoglycemia was reported in approximately 10% of cases, but no causal association with metformin hydrochloride has been established.
-Lactic acidosis has been reported in approximately 32% of metformin overdose cases [see WARNINGS AND PRECAUTIONS (5.1)].
+Lactic acidosis has been reported in approximately 32% of metformin overdose cases (see PRECAUTIONS, Metformin hydrochloride).
 Metformin is dialyzable with a clearance of up to 170 mL/min under good hemodynamic conditions.
 Therefore, hemodialysis may be useful for removal of accumulated drug from patients in whom metformin overdosage is suspected.